 As a general partner at Battery, Morad focuses on growth and private-equity investments in the software sector.
 He is active in the firm’s investment activities in North America and Europe.
 Based in the firm’s Boston office, he also routinely works out of the London office.

-Currently, he is involved with Battery’s investments in 1WorldSync (a platform company including CNET Content Solutions, LANSA PIM, Simplus and Snap36); Clubessential (including Black Diamond, ClubReady, iKizmet, Performance IQ, PrestoSports, ScoreShots, Stretch Internet and Vermont Systems); CrunchTime! (including discoverlink); Forterro (including Abas Software AG, BPSC, Clip Industrie, Infocube, Jeeves, ProConcept, Silog and Sylob); Olo; Cambrio (including Cimatron, GibbsCAM and SigmaTEK Systems); Tech Soft 3D (including Ceetron AS and Visual Kinematics); VertiGIS (including AED-SICAD, Dynamic Design Group, Geocom Group, Latitude Geographics Mapcom Systems and SynerGIS GIS & FM Solutions) and WinWorker.
+Currently, he is involved with Battery’s investments in 1WorldSync (a platform company including CNET Content Solutions, LANSA PIM, Simplus and Snap36); Clubessential Holdings (including Black Diamond, Clubessential, ClubReady, foreUP, iKizmet, Performance IQ, PrestoSports, ScoreShots, Stretch Internet and Vermont Systems); CrunchTime! (including discoverlink); Forterro (including Abas Software AG, BPSC, Clip Industrie, Infocube, Jeeves, ProConcept, Silog and Sylob); Olo; CAMBRIO (including Cimatron, GibbsCAM and SigmaTEK Systems); Tech Soft 3D (including Ceetron AS and Visual Kinematics); VertiGIS (including AED-SICAD, Dynamic Design Group, Geocom Group, Latitude Geographics Mapcom Systems and SynerGIS GIS & FM Solutions) and WinWorker.

 He was also involved with IHS (acquired by Sabre); Mendix (acquired by Siemens); Neolane (acquired by Adobe); SingleHop (acquired by INAP); and Vero Software (acquired by Hexagon).